Sources and Types of Gravitational Waves

 Continuous Gravitational Waves

-Continuous gravitational waves are produced by a single spinning massive object, like an extremely dense star called a neutron star.
-Any bumps or imperfections in the spherical shape of this star will generate gravitational waves as the star spins.
-If the spin rate of the star stays constant, so too do the properties of the gravitational waves it emits.
-That is, the gravitational wave is continuously the same frequency and amplitude (like a singer holding a single note), hence, “Continuous Gravitational Wave”.
+Continuous gravitational waves are produced by a single spinning massive object, like a neutron star.
+Any bumps or imperfections in the spherical shape of this star will generate gravitational waves as it spins.
+If the spin rate of the star stays constant, so too do the gravitational waves it emits.
+That is, the gravitational wave is continuously the same frequency and amplitude (like a singer holding a single note).
+This is why we call these “Continuous Gravitational Waves”.
 Researchers have created simulations of what an arriving continuous gravitational wave would sound like if the signal LIGO detected was converted into a sound.
 Click on "Continuous Gravitational Wave Signal" below to hear what the gravitational waves from a spinning neutron star would "sound" like to LIGO.

 (Credit: SXS Collaboration, http://www.black-holes.org)

 Compact Binary Inspiral Gravitational Waves

 The next class of gravitational waves is Compact Binary Inspiral.
 Compact binary inspiral gravitational waves are produced by orbiting pairs of massive and dense (hence "compact") objects like white dwarf stars, black holes, and neutron stars.
 There are three subclasses of "compact binary" systems in this category of gravitational wave generators: